YottaDB/YDBDoc/ProgGuide/functions.rst

   * "ECODE" either an empty string, or the error code(s) that was added at this execution level.

   .. note::
-     For run-time errors, YottaDB/GT.M does not provide a "PLACE" within a line (unlike it does for compilation errors), but it reports a label, offset, and routine.
+     For run-time errors, YottaDB does not provide a "PLACE" within a line (unlike it does for compilation errors), but it reports a label, offset, and routine.

 * When $STACK has only one argument, values corresponding to available stack levels specify a return value that indicates how the level was created, as follows:
-* If intexpr is zero (0), the function returns information on how GT.M was invoked.
+* If intexpr is zero (0), the function returns information on how YottaDB was invoked.
 * If intexpr is minus one (-1), the function returns the highest level for which $STACK can return information.
 Note that, if $ECODE="", $STACK(-1) returns the same value as the $STACK ISV.
 * If intexpr is greater than zero (0) and less than or equal to $STACK(-1), indicates how this level of process stack was created ("DO", "TRIGGER" - for a stack level invoked by a trigger, "XECUTE", or "$$" - for an extrinsic function).
 * $STACK(lvl) reports "ZINTR" for a stack level invoked by MUPIP INTRPT.